 The excellent frequency features of the available commercial doubled Nd:Yag laser (extremely narrow linewidth, very low frequency noise), added to the relative high level of their SH power, (that is enough for the good part of the OPO squeezers, that presently have a typical threshold value for the pump power around 50 mW) and added to their very compact and robust mechanics, render these systems good candidates and, often, preferred solutions as pump source for the OPO based generators of light quantum states [].
-Moreover from a economical point of view, when considering the possibility to buy a new laser for this kind of apparatus, the difference between the not doubled and the doubled model is often of the order of a6bout 20 keuro, so that for a starting investment, a proclivity for the doubled system could be done when pondered the total costs of a home-made SHG (control electronics included) and when the latest is not yet in laboratory available.
+Moreover from the economical point of view, when considering the possibility to buy a new laser for this kind of apparatus, the difference between the not doubled and the doubled model is often of the order of about 20 keuro, so that for a starting investment, a proclivity for the doubled system could be done when pondered the total costs of a home-made SHG (control electronics included) and when the latest is not yet available in laboratory.

 An excellent doubled laser that we have considered is the Prometheus100NE produced by Coherent.
 This laser belongs to a family of ultra-narrow linewidth (1 kHz), tunable CW lasers available in a single, compact package containing both 532 and 1064 nm wavelengths.
 It is the same Nd:YAG Mephisto laser (a well known and used system in the Virgo-LIGO collaboration) frequency doubled.
-It is the descendant of the previous model Diabolo (produced by the Innolight before to merge with Coherent) and of the latest maintains the same extraordinary spectral features (both the wavelengths show an extremely low noise (-140 dB/Hz RIN)) with an extended tunability range (30 GHz and 60 GHz for the fundamental and SH, respectively).
+It has extraordinary spectral features (both the wavelengths show an extremely low noise (-140 dB/Hz RIN)) and a wide range of tunability (30 GHz and 60 GHz for the fundamental and SH, respectively).
 The model Prometheus100NE supplies power of 1.5 W at 1064 nm and 100 mW at 532 nm, well above the expected OPO threshold of about 40 mW.
-(Incidentally, the Diabolo system is often used in the quantum optics experiment []).
-Moreover, respect to its progenitor it has a single pass frequency duplication system and not an OPA: this assures more stability and reduces the photo-thermal aging of the SHG non-linear crystal (SH-NLC).
+Moreover, respect to its progenitor, the Innolight Diabolo laser, it has a single pass frequency duplication system and not an OPA: this assures more stability and reduces the photo-thermal aging of the SHG non-linear crystal (SH-NLC).

 The main disadvantage of the commercial system is that the users have not total control on it in case of damage and malfunction of some parts, (electronics and optics).
-In particular the replacement of them requires more time, and results more expensive, especially if for the reparation the shipment to to the manufacturing company is needed.
-This, especially in long term operations, like in the case of a squeezing set-up for gravitational wave detector, it is very critical.
+In particular the replacement of them results more expensive and requires more time, especially if for the reparation is needed the shipment to the manufacturing company.
+The latest aspect is particularly critical especially in long term operations, like in the case of a squeezing set-up for gravitational wave detector.